open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 - allow pre-allocation of fields, especially in systems like gRPC Metadata
 - allow a single-pass over an iterator

-Returns list of fields that will be used by `Propagator`s implementing this `Format`.
+Returns list of fields that will be used by a `Propagator`s implementing `HttpTextFormat`.

 ### Inject

 Injects the value downstream.
-For example, as http headers.

 Required arguments:

 - A `Context`.
-The Propagator MUST retrieve the appropriate value from the `Context` first, such as `SpanContext`, `CorrelationContext` or another cross-cutting concern context.
-For languages supporting current `Context` state, this argument is OPTIONAL, defaulting to the current `Context` instance.
-- the carrier that holds propagation fields.
+- The carrier that holds propagation fields.
 For example, an outgoing message or http request.
-- the `Setter` invoked for each propagation key to add or remove.
+- The `Setter` invoked for each propagation key to add or remove.

 #### Setter argument

-Setter is an argument in `Inject` that sets value into given field.
+Setter is an argument in `Inject` that sets values into given fields.

-`Setter` allows a `HTTPTextFormat` to set propagated fields into a carrier.
+`Setter` allows a `Propagator`s implementing `HttpTextFormat` to set propagated fields into a carrier.

 `Setter` MUST be stateless and allowed to be saved as a constant to avoid runtime allocations.
 One of the ways to implement it is `Setter` class with `Set` method as described below.